 2021 Wholesale Energy Prices & Trends

-Nevertheless, the reason why plummeting energy prices have not resulted in proportionate decreases in energy bills is that even with lower wholesale costs suppliers are still faced with the other 58% of the costs not made up by the wholesale market.
+Nevertheless, the reason why the changing of energy prices have not resulted in proportionate decreases in energy bills; is that even with lower wholesale costs, suppliers are still faced with the other 58% of the costs not made up by the wholesale market.

 In 2021, wholesale electricity prices stand at 3 pence per kWh.
 Gas wholesale prices are much lower at 0.45 pence per kWh.